usingh12/ECE-143-Group-20/README.md

  ### Running the code
  1. Run the main.ipynb jupyter notebook to retreive all the relevant plots in the presentation slide.
- 2. Additional instructions about runnin the code have been provided in the jupyter notebook.
+ 2. Additional instructions about running the code have been provided in the jupyter notebook.